goharbor/website/docs/administration/backup-restore/_index.md

 ### Unset ReadOnly
 As we set Harbor to ReadOnly when doing the backup, the instance is still in ReadOnly mode after the restoring, follow [Unset ReadOnly](#unset-readonly) to unset ReadOnly.

+## Troubleshooting
+If you get any issue during the backing up and restoring, please refer to the [troubleshooting](https://velero.io/docs/v1.9/troubleshooting/) documentation.

 ## Limitations
 * **The upload purging process may cause backup failure**